 Blood sugar testing.
 Over 70% of Americans have abnormal

 among alcoholics the percentage is between 85-95%.
 Dr. Larson notes in her excellent book about alcoholism that

 many doctors still do not want to bother with a five or six-hour glucose

 Also, some doctors do not interpret the test correctly, thus missing the problem.
 Dr. Robert Atkins, MD, former director of the Atkins Center in New York City, found that 75% of his patients had abnormal glucose tolerance tests, especially if insulin is measured along with glucose.
 He found that for accurate results, one must measure insulin along with glucose.

 I do not bother with glucose tolerance testing because:

-1. It is costly, cumbersome, and occasionally even dangerous.
-2. Symptoms are often a better guide to the presence of hypoglycemia than the glucose tolerance test.
+1. Symptoms are often a better guide to the presence of hypoglycemia than the glucose tolerance test.
 (The test can be normal and one can still have serious hypoglycemia because the test only measures the blood, whereas the hypoglycemia can be at a cellular level.)

-3. I prefer to assume that all alcoholics have abnormal blood sugar regulation.
-A complete nutritional balancing program will correct this, in most all cases, and this is all that is needed.
+2. I prefer to assume that all alcoholics have abnormal blood sugar regulation.
+A complete nutritional balancing program will correct this, in most cases, and this is all that is needed.